OpenLiberty/space-rover-mission/documentation/setup.md

 # Setup

-The following guide goes through how to set up the different components for the space rover mission demo.
+The following guide goes through how to set up the different components for the OpenLiberty Space Rover mission demo.

 ## Local Network